-According to Intervention Chart LD - Lunch Detention

-SD - Saturday Detention ASD - After School Detention

-ISS - In School Suspension

-OSS - Out of School Suspension
+LD - Lunch Detention SD - Saturday Detention ASD - After School Detention ISS - In School Suspension OSS - Out of School Suspension

 Offense 1 is the first office referred behavior.
-Prior to a referral, teachers should use their authority to implement PBIS, CI3T.
+Prior to a referral teachers should use their authority to implement CI3T interventions.
+Principals may exercise discretion when administering consequences.